 Examples of past team-taught courses include “Imagined Languages” (Michael Gordin and Joshua Katz); “Adventures in Ideas” (Robert George and Cornel West); and “Witness” (Martha Sandweiss and Esther Schor).

 For innovative courses that are not eligible for these course preparation grants, Magic Grants may nonetheless support a range of course-related activities, including class trips, break trips, guest speakers, and international components.
-See “Innovation Grants.”
+See “Innovations Grants.”

 How to Apply